ECE-493-Capstone/SDCT_Final/README.md

 ## Requirements
 1. This setup requires docker to be installed.
 2. This setup will attempt to install the npm dependencies (This may pose some problems)
-3. If using Manual this setup will require the previous installation of Nodejs and Sqlite3
+3. If using Manual setup it will require the previous installation of Nodejs and Sqlite3
 4. Port 8000 and 3000 are available for use.

 ## Setup
-Follow these instructions to setup the SDCT Backend server
+Follow these instructions to setup the SDCT Backend server.
+This is not required as there is already a instance running.

 ### Using Docker
 1. Download this repository and go into the SDCT_Backend folder